lorenzkuhn/academic-kickstart/content/project/cil_collaborative_filtering/cil_collaborative_filtering.md

   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
   focal_point = "Smart"
 +++
-Course project for Computational Intelligence Lab at ETH Zurich in the spring of 2018.
+Course project for Computational Intelligence Lab at ETH Zurich in the spring of 2018 in collaboration with Ben Hahn and Kevin Klein.

 ## Abstract: